-(A) (B) (C) Combination of "climate hazards" and "exposures" to be considered Vulnerabilities assessment contributing to climate risks (Susceptibility to and capacity to cope with impacts) Possible major future climate risks 1 Example of Risk Entry) H1 (sea level rise) +E3 (paddy fields) Possible salt water ingress on irrigated farmland due to sea level rise <key document="" points="" to=""> Describe exposure/hazard combinations, and possible impacts.</key> (Example) There is a weir/barrage to keep salt water out of irrigated farmland, but frequent failures allowed saltwater ingress at failure points <key document="" points="" to=""> Consider sensitivity to impacts</key>
+(A) (B) (C) Combination of "climate hazards" and "exposures" to be considered Vulnerabilities contributing to climate risks (Susceptibility to and capacity to cope with impacts) Possible major future climate risks 1 Example of Risk Entry) H1 (sea level rise) +E3 (paddy fields) Possible salt water ingress on irrigated farmland due to sea level rise <key document="" points="" to=""> Describe exposure/hazard combinations, and possible impacts.</key> salt water out of irrigated farmland, but frequent failures allowed saltwater ingress at failure points <key document="" points="" to=""> Consider sensitivity to impacts</key>

 In column A, indicate the combination of "climate hazards" and "exposures" that require attention, and resulting impacts.
-In column B, indicate the sensitivity if the situation occurs and ability to respond to impacts (vulnerability assessment).
-Vulnerability assessment should be considered based on the following two perspectives:
+In column B, indicate the sensitivity if the situation occurs and ability to respond to impacts (vulnerability).
+Vulnerability should be considered based on the following two perspectives:

-- The impacts listed in column (A) are described in terms of their susceptibility and sensitivity to hazards. - Enter an assessment of the ability to respond to impacts.
+- The impacts listed in column (A) are described in terms of their susceptibility and sensitivity to hazards - Enter an assessment of the ability to respond to impacts.
 For example, confirm and describe what measures have been taken to deal with the impacts that have occurred in the past and the present.
 This part will be confirmed mainly through local surveys, interviews with counterparts and target areas, and records of implementation measures.